-This mediterranean fish stew is a traditional fisherman´s recipe, that came in handy when there was unsold leftover fish.
+This low FODMAP mediterranean fish stew is inspired in a traditional fisherman’s recipe.
+It came in handy when there was unsold leftover fish.
 From Greece to Portugal, this is a classic mediterranean recipe and has many names.
-In Portugal we call it Caldeirada, in France, Bouillabaisse and at my place we called it spanish potatoes (!).
+In Portugal we call it caldeirada, in France, buillabaisse and at my place we called it spanish potatoes (!).
 This last one is actually a variation with codfish (bacalhau), also very popular and equally delicious.

 Definitely one of my favourite fish recipes.
 Easy, tasty, versatile and nourishing.
 I call it my personal detox food as it is so comforting but at the same time light, delicate and super healthy.

-Your favourite fish (see recipe for suggestions), potatoes, bell peppers, tomatoes, parsley and white wine (ups, forgot the bottle!) are the base ingredients for any mediterranean fish stew.
-After mastering this recipe, you can then start combining different types of fish, shellfish and seafood.
+Your favourite fish (see recipe for suggestions), potatoes, bell peppers, tomatoes, parsley and white wine are the base ingredients for any mediterranean fish stew.
+After mastering this low fodmap mediterranean fish recipe, you can then start combining different types of fish, shellfish and seafood.
 Sea is the limit! 😉

 In order for the stew to boild and simmer and to make a delicious broth, add half water, half white wine and finish with fresh parsley and sea salt.